-What Are Reversed Monetary Contributions and Refunded Contributions & How Do I Add Them?
+What Are Reversals and Refunds & How Do I Add Them?

-On internal financial reports, like a Profit & Loss statement, a reversed monetary contribution will show as a negative on the profit side while a refunded contribution will show up on the loss side.
+On internal financial reports, like a Profit & Loss statement, a Reversed Monetary Contribution will show as a negative on the profit side.
+In contrast, a Refunded Contribution will show up on the loss side.

 Which one do I use?

-Reversals are when the monetary contribution deposit is not fully completed.
-An example of this is when a deposited check is returned for insufficient funds.
+Reversals are when the Monetary Contribution deposit is not fully completed.
+An example is when a deposited check is returned for insufficient funds.

-A refunded contribution is when there is separate action taken.
-For example, your campaign chooses to send the money back to a donor because they have exceeded limits.
+A Refunded Contribution is when there is separate action taken.
+For example, your campaign sends the money back to a donor because they have exceeded limits.

 How is each reported?

-Most commonly, the transactions will show the Reversed Monetary Contributions on the Monetary Contribution schedule as a negative and the Refunded Contributions with expenses.
-However, this will vary per agency, as some have specific schedules for either or both of these.
+Most commonly, the transactions show the Reversed Monetary Contributions on the Monetary Contribution schedule as a negative and the Refunded Contributions with expenses.
+However, this will vary per agency, as some have specific schedules for either or both.

 How do I add a Refund?